Humpback1016/Learning_to_Nudge/README.md

 # Learning to Nudge

-Code for learning Neural Control Barrier Functions (NCBF) for safe robot manipulation: simulation data collection and training (Isaac Lab), refinement from safe/unsafe sets, real-robot evaluation with Franka + Kinect + AprilTag fusion, and CBF visualization.
+Code for learning Neural Control Barrier Functions (NCBF) for safe robot manipulation.
+Detailed descriptions are provided below, organized in chronological order.

 ---